InIMoeK/PowerShellScripts/WAC installer/README.md

-This little script allows you to https://www.google.com/search?q=automatically&spell=1&sa=X&ved=2ahUKEwiZ_8-o0c_nAhWM2qQKHXbcDAgQkeECKAB6BAgNECo install the Microsoft Windows Admin Center on you Windows machine.
+This little script allows you to automatically install the Microsoft Windows Admin Center on you Windows machine.
 This comes in handy when using Hyper-V Server.

 Usage